If you’re just getting started with a website for yourself or for your business, you’ve likely heard the term “SEO.”

 You realize that you should probably know what “SEO” is and being doing something about it, but who has the time?

-Here’s our attempt to break down everything you need to know about SEO:
+Here’s our attempt to break down everything you need to know about the meaning of

 SEO stands for “search engine optimization.”